vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

     "email": "email@domain.com"
 }
 ```

-[block:callout]
-{
-  "type": "danger",
-  "body": "If the shopper exists in you database but is not logged in, sending other profile information along with the email will cause the platform to fail placing the order.
-This happens because this action is interpreted as an attempt to edit profile data, which is not possible unless the customer is logged in to the store."
+>❗ If the shopper exists in you database but is not logged in, sending other profile information along with the email will cause the platform to fail placing the order.
+This happens because this action is interpreted as an attempt to edit profile data, which is not possible unless the customer is logged in to the store.
-}
-[/block]

 ### shippingData.address

 This object contains shipping address information.

 ```json
 "shippingData": {